 We are unable to support J-1 applicants that require a Conrad J-1 waiver in order to be eligible for an H-1B visa.
 All visa applicants must have successfully passed all USMLE steps at least 6 months prior to fellowship start as USMLEs are required for visa applications.
 LMCC exams are not accepted for H-1B applications.

-We are no longer accepting new applications for fellowship positions in our 4-Year Alternate Pathway Fellowship.
-Please check back in spring of 2023 for information on our next application cycle.
+We are not currently hiring or accepting applications for fellowship positions in our 4-Year Alternate Pathway Fellowship.

 For additional information or questions, please contact Audrey Walsh.